cdapio/hydrator-plugins/solrsearch-plugins/docs/SolrSearch-realtimesink.md

 **collectionName:** Name of the collection where data will be indexed and stored in Solr.

 **idField:** Field that will determine the unique id for the document to be indexed.
-It should match a fieldname in the structured record of the input.
+It must match a field name in the structured record of the input.

 **outputFieldMappings:** List of the input fields to map to the output Solr fields.
 The key specifies the name of the